 Kotor’s main square

 Kotor’s main square, Piazza of the Arms, has a beautiful old stone clock tower and offers a variety of excellent restaurants, cafés and shops that will keep you busy for quite a while.

-In Kotor's less touristed side streets you can often find even better prices, more attentive service and more authentic local dishes.
+TIP: The less touristed side streets offer better prices, more attentive service and more authentic local dishes.

 We also discovered a tasting room for a local winery that produced absolutely amazing local wines at unbelievably low prices.
 Montenegrin wine is a treasure and the world is missing out.
 (Sorry, no photos.
-We were too busy, lol.)
+We were preoccupied, lol.)

 Many of Kotor's buildings have its typical arches and balconies, which stands to reason considering how well preserved it is—and how long Venice was there.

 Here are a few photos from churches we visited in Kotor.

 Getting to Kotor by land

 Thanks to a thoughtful reader, I now know that Kotor has an airport (code ZKQ), but if you are nearby, it is easy to drive there.
 The roads are well maintained and hug the coast at times.

 If you're in Dubrovnik, plenty of companies offer day trips to Kotor, as it's only 94 km/58 mi away (here's a popular one).
 Or you can do it yourself and take a bus.
 Either way, relax and enjoy some beautiful views.